crosscloudci/cross-cloud/ADDAPROJECT.md

 # Cross Cloud CI New Project Setup

-The trick is to call the project's ci scripts from gitlabs ci configuration file
+The goal is to call the new project's ci scripts from gitlabs ci configuration file

 ## CI Setup